 The pilot assigned to me took me to the briefing room, showed me a few safety videos, then started asking what my comfort level and expectations were.
 It was nice, I could tell he wanted me to have a fun time and also have an amazing experience.
 We went over some of the Ariel maneuvers we were going to do and what to do in an emergency (also, what to do if you get sick).
 Since I was the only customer that showed up, the intro went really fast and we got suited up and into the plane.

 The brand new, all-composite, Extra 330LC is the highest performance certified aerobatic aircraft in the world with a maximum speed of 253mph and a load factor of +/- 10 G’s

 The plane was neat and nice, a bright shiny red EXTRA 330LC two passenger acrobatic plane from Germany.
-I sat in the front and my pilot sat in the back, a few minutes looking at the controls and I was ready to be an ace.
+I sat in the front and my pilot sat in the back, a few minutes looking at the controls, tech and gauges and I was ready to be an ace.

 The actual experience flying SCA is probably best documented in the you tube video.
 I was given the instruction by the pilot in a very safe, controlled environment and allowed to do the Ariel maneuvers.
 The acrobatics were intense, to say the least, and I definitely would suggest being properly hydrated and not drinking the night before (If you had a hangover, the experience might not be as good).
 The highlight of the adventure was the sustained 8g turn called a G-LOC where the pilot enters the plane into a sustained high g turn for a few seconds and you try to not pass out!
 (That is optional and the pilot double checked that I was up for it)